NehilDanis/markerless_motion_capture_for_RUSS/README.md

 13) Good luck :)

 ## How to use this project
-This repo includes implementation of vessel simulator, modified UNet and all corresponding ROS nodes.

 | Commands | Description |
 | :----: | :----: |
 | `$roslaunch shape_registration registration.launch` | To run the surface registration, please change the registration.launch file according to the path or your CT and artery data |